 For this first section, I asked one of our consultation technicians to discuss things patients would want to know before their treatment.
 Here’s what I’ve found.
 I started by asking one technician about proper skincare before their hair removal session.
 The tech noted that patients will want to understand this phase because it can be very beneficial to the process.
 Skincare is important to inform clients of pre-care do’s and don’ts including pre-treatment regimens.

-Our clinic provides a full pre and post-care section on our website that you may also want to read.
 Clients will want to wash and exfoliate the skin prior to treatment which leads us to an important issue with laser hair removal skincare which is skin topicals.
 A big no-no before laser procedures, skin topicals such as liquid lotions and potions, self-tanners and bronzers must be removed before any laser procedure can be performed.
 And why, you might ask.
 For the same reason, make-up must be removed prior to treatment.
 This is because the laser is targeting a darker pigment than the skin (i.e. the hair follicle) and if there’s makeup visible to the laser it can burn the epidermis (surface of the skin).
+We provide a full pre and post-care section on our website that you may want to read.

 The tech also went on to discuss other preparations before the treatment which included mentioning that clients must fully shave with razors, clippers or cut with scissors the treatment region the day of the procedure, one day before after a few sessions, or/and even 2-3 days before as several sessions occur.
 Your laser technician will further help you with your particular schedule as treatments move forward.
 No waxing bleaching or plucking the hair at least one week before the laser process.
 Furthermore, patients must end the use of applications like Hydroquinone, Retin-A, Accutane, retinol products, photosensitizing prescriptions or treatments at least 7 days before your laser procedure.